This post is unsponsored.

 It’s quite a bit of a summary, but I do hope this review helps you decide whether or not the Cosrx Clear Fit Blemish cushion is something you’d want to buy!

-You can buy the Cosrx Clear Fit Blemish Cushion at Style Korean: http://bit.ly/2yXmBqX
+Where you can buy the Cosrx Clear Fit Blemish Cushion:

 I hope this review helped you out!
 Let me know in the comments below if you recommend any other cushions for us acne-prone peeps!